In January of

 Pro: Wearable Tech is Useful

 A 2014 survey by Rackspace and Goldsmiths found the wearable tech increased the productivity of employees by 8.5% and their overall level of job satisfaction by 3.5%.
 The potential is certainly there.
 Wearable tech outfitted with certain applications could streamline a wide range of businesses processes.
-In fact, Salesforce predicted that use of wearables in business applications would triple by the end of 2016.
+In fact, Salesforce predicted that the use of wearables in business applications would triple by the end of 2016.

 Con: Wearable Tech is Expensive